jamesec/jamesec.github.io/o/ungoogled.md

 brew upgrade --cask ungoogled-chromium
 ```

+Or manually download and install `UnGoogled Chromium` (no auto-update).
+See the information in the references section.

 ## Change this Chromium flag
 **Step 2:** Change this Chromium flag and relaunch the app.